Last updated on May 7th, 2021 at 12:24 pm

 - Clyde Butcher’s Big Cypress Gallery: It’s always a thrill to view his large-format black-and-white photos of Florida’s wilds.

 - Big Cypress Bend Boardwalk: This is a beautiful spot worth a short walk.
 One of the prettiest boardwalks in the Everglades region, and it’s free!.

 - Fakahatchee Strand Preserve State Park: Big, wild and great for Everglades hiking and kayaking

 Florida stone crabs at seafood festivals:

 Between the start of stone crab season and the arrival of the Thanksgiving holidays, there are a series of seafood festivals where stone crabs are the star.
-Most of these festivals appear to be cancelled or postponed.
-Check the websites below, however, for updated information.
+These were cancelled in 2020, but might be back in 2021.

 Naples Stone Crab Festival — Naples

 The information in this article was accurate when published but can change without notice.
 Please confirm rates and details when planning your trip by following the links in this article.

 This article is the property of FloridaRambler.com and is protected by U.S. and International Copyright Laws.
 All rights are reserved.
 Re-publication of this article without written permission is illegal.